coding-heads/eval-bot/docs/db_getting_started.md

 - MySQL

-First, navigate to `/db` and install the package and dependencies with `npm install prisma --save-dev`
+First, navigate to `/db` and install the package and dependencies with `npm install`

 ## Environment